bitflipser/ASMboot/README.md

 'ASMboot_328_8' is for ATmega328/P running on 3,3 V at 8 MHz communicating with 57.600 baud

+Higher baud rates as listed (no speed-up on FTDI-devices)

 Easy to port to ATmega48/88/168/P